mem101296/go-class/README.md

 # go-class
-Put personal goland code for class on udemy
+Put personal golang code for class on udemy